 - Slowly pour the hot chicken stock into the pot while whisking.
 Bring the soup to a boil, then reduce the heat and let it simmer for 5 minutes.

 - Melt the cheese: Toss the shredded cheeses with the remaining 2 tablespoons of flour.
 Pull the pot off the heat and start adding the cheese by the handful, whisking as you go.

-- Once the cheese has all melted and the soup is smooth, put it back on the heat, add the half and half and bring the soup back to a simmer.
+- Once the cheese has all melted and the soup is smooth, put it back on the heat, add the half and half and bring back to a simmer.

 - Finish the soup: Crumble up the bacon.
-Add half the bacon to the soup and reserve the rest for sprinkling over the top.
-Serve the soup with the crumbled bacon, some thyme leaves if you wish, and croutons.
+Add half to the soup and reserve the rest for sprinkling over the top.
+Serve with the crumbled bacon, some thyme leaves if you wish, and croutons.

 - Cheese: You can use all sharp cheddar if you wish.
 It won't be as smokey but it will still be quite good.